telerik/ajax-docs/api/server/Telerik.Web.UI/RadButtonImage.md

 ## Properties

-###  IsBackgroundImage `Boolean`

-Gets or sets a bool value indicating how the Image is used - i.e. as a background image or as an Image Button.

-###  ImageUrl `String`

-Gets or sets the location of an image to display in the RadButton control.

 ###  DisabledImageUrl `String`

 Gets or sets the location of an image to display when the RadButton control is disabled.

-###  HoveredImageUrl `String`

-Gets or sets the location of an image to display in the RadButton control, when the mouse pointer is over the control.

-###  PressedImageUrl `String`

-Gets or sets the location of an image to display in the RadButton control, when the control is pressed.

 ###  EnableImageButton `Boolean`